Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 ## {Implication 1}

 Legal:
 I want to make sure that most of the work that I have will be made by me and the stuff that I take will be fully written and explained as to why I used it.
 I will make sure that I credit any source that I use and I will say if it isn't mine.
-I also want to keep track of everything that I make so that if questioned I can back up that it is mine that I designed it all myself.
+I also want to keep track of everything that I make so that if questioned I can back up that it is mine and that I designed it all myself.
 I will make sure that there is no harmful aspects of the game that could steal information of any kind that could be harmful to anyone.
 I will read through copy right statements of music examples and I will make sure that I am not ripping something off intentionally.

 ## {Implication 2}